-RECONCILIATION OF THE STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCES OF GOVERNMENTAL FUNDS TO THE STATEMENT OF ACTIVITIES
+RECONCILIATION OF THE STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCES OF GOVERNMENTAL FUNDS TO THE STATEMENT OF ACTIVITIES

-Net Change in Fund Balances Total Governmental Funds \$ (423,377) Amounts reported for governmental activities are different because: Governmental funds report capital outlays as expenditures.
-In the Statement of Activities, these costs are allocated over their estimated useful lives as depreciation.
-Depreciation Expense Capital Outlay (701,955) 79,000 Accrued interest on bonds is recorded in the Statement of Activities when incurred; it is not recorded in governmental funds until it is paid: Accrued Interest Payable - Beginning of Year Accrued Interest Payable - End of Year 97,495 (71,850) The issuance of Long-Term Debt provides current financial resources to governmental funds, while the repayment of the principal of long-term debt consumes the current financial resources of governmental funds.
-Also, governmental funds report the effect of premiums, discounts, and similar items when debt is first issued, whereas these amounts are deferred and amortized in the Statement of Activities.
-Repayment of Bond Principal Amortization of Bond Premium Amortization of Bond Deferred Loss on Refunding 990,000 144,218 (43,602) Employees' compensated absences are reported on the accrual method in the Statement of Activities, and recorded as an expenditure when financial resources are used in the governmental funds: Retirement Incentive - Beginning of Year Retirement Incentive - End of Year Compensated Absences - Beginning of Year Compensated Absences - End of Year 16,666 0 426,979 (421,967)
+Net Change in Fund Balances Total Governmental Funds \$ 86,376 Amounts reported for governmental activities are different because: Governmental funds report capital outlays as expenditures in the Statement of Activities.
+These costs are allocated over their estimated useful lives as depreciation.
+Depreciation Expense Capital Outlay (209,529) 203,692 Accrued interest on bonds is recorded in the Statement of Activities when incurred; it is not recorded in governmental funds.
+Accrued Interest Payable - Beginning of Year Accrued Interest Payable - End of Year 718 (932) Under the modified accrual basis of accounting used in the governmental funds, expenditures are not recognized for transaction that are not normally paid with expendable available financial resources.
+In the Statement of Activities, however, which is presented on the accrual basis of accounting, expenses and liabilities are reported regardless of when financial resources are available.
+Payments on Capital Lease 14,227 Employees Compensated Absences are reported on the accrual method in the Statement of Activities, and recorded as an expenditure when financial resources are used in the governmental funds: Compensated Absences - Beginning of Year Compensated Absences - End of Year 30,135 (31,475) Some expenses reported in the statement of activities do not require the use of current financial resources and, therefore, are not reported as expenditures in the governmental funds.
+Change in Pension Related Items Change in Other Postemployment Benefits Related Items 210,499 (10,534) Restricted revenue reported in the governmental funds that is deferred to offset the deferred outflows related to section 147c pension and other postemployment benefit contributions subsequent to the measurement date.
+Change in State Aid Funding for Pension and Other Postemployment Benefits 33,832 CHANGE IN NET POSITION OF GOVERNMENTAL ACTIVITIES \$ 327,009